Subhangi-G/Election_Analysis/README.md

 3. The voter turnout for each county.
 4. The percentage of votes from each county out of the total count.
 5. The county with the highest turnout.
-6. A complete list of candidates who recieves votes.
+6. A complete list of candidates who receives votes.
 7. Total number of votes that each candidate received.
 8. The percentage of votes each candidate won.
 9. Winner of the election based on the popular vote.